 Chronic pain occurs when an acute injury fails to recover on time and successfully move to the healing process, because of mechanical, chemical or emotional re-aggravation.

 A 34-year-old lady is in a hurry, misses a step and goes over on her ankle.
 The ankle swells and she is unable to walk on it.
 The doctor tells her keep active but to rest and ice the ankle to reduce the inflammation.

 If the lady is careful enough and follows some supportive rehabilitation after the acute inflammation has subsided then she has a good recovery prognosis.
 However, anxieties, catastrophizing, concerns and fears around pain generated by her mind initiate avoidance or over protective behaviours.

-On the other hand if she doesn’t use the ankle at all or doesn’t weight bear at the correct time then the brain becomes increasingly more sensitive to the right ankle because there is not enough feedback from this region.
-Thus the brain in an attempt to increase the feedback will reduce the pain threshold.
+Without using the ankle and weight baring at the correct time in the healing process, her brain becomes increasingly more sensitive to the right ankle because there is not enough feedback from it.
+In an attempt to increase the feedback here brain will reduce the pain threshold.

 So, now even gentle pressure or walking that should not normally be painful is now painful (this is called allodynia).
 Further behavioural changes compound the problem.
 Becasue of the lower pain threshold it is less likely that she will walk into town or take the dog for that walk.

 Her movement is restricted and there is less freedom in what movements she does initiate.
 Her muscles are now trying to adapt to the novel avoidant forces.
 More collagen is put down to strengthen her muscles in response.
 This leads to the formation of more adhesions, compounding reduced movement and flexibility.

 Without a change to the cycle sensitivity will keep increasing and the pain threshold will keep decreasing, perpetuating the cycle of chronic pain.